 All too often, cycling injuries may be widespread and serious enough to cause wrongful death.
 This is especially true if the accident occurs at high speeds.
 In the case of a bicyclist losing their life, the family has the option to file a personal injury lawsuit on their behalf to collect damages, including funeral and burial costs.

 A bicycle injury as the result of an accident may require extensive treatment and rehabilitation.
 Additionally, you may be unable to return to cycling, work, or your previous quality of life.
 You may be entitled to substantial compensation in these situations, which should cover the cost of your medical bills, bike repair or replacement, and other damages.

 However, insurance companies often try to dismiss bike accident claims or offer low settlements.
 They may try to find a reason to deny your claim, such as not paying attention before the accident.
 To obtain a full and fair offer, you need to consult with one of our bicycle accident lawyers in Washington, DC.

 Yet, the number of bikers in DC continues to increase.
-Recent statistics have found the number of bicyclists rose almost 25% between 2006 and 2019, from approximately 40 million to nearly 49 million.
-This makes DC the second largest number of bicyclists on the streets.
+Recent statistics have found the number of bicyclists rose almost 25 percent between 2006 and 2019, from approximately 40 million to nearly 49 million.
+This makes DC the second largest city with the number of bicyclists on the streets.